Playaling logo

 Authentic conversations by speakers of the targeted language or dialect, providing a genuine and informal representation of daily life.

 A dictionary for both Modern Standard Arabic and Arabic dialects.
 It includes definitions, human audio pronunciations (not robots), contextual video examples, and rich grammatical information, enhancing your understanding of practical usage.
+You can see all these details in the video below.

 Popup dictionary